Evelyn Keyes: Early life

 Evelyn Keyes was born in Port Arthur, Texas, to Omar Dow Keyes and Maude Ollive Keyes, the daughter of a Methodist minister.
 After Omar Keyes died when she was three years old, Keyes moved with her mother to Atlanta, Georgia, where they lived with her grandparents.
+According to her memoir, Keyes was sexually molested by one of her brother's friends when she was five years old.
 As a teenager, Keyes took dancing lessons and performed for local clubs such as the Daughters of the Confederacy.

 Film career

-A chorus girl by age 18, Keyes came out to Hollywood and was introduced to Cecil B. DeMille who in her own words “signed me to a personal contract without even making a test”.
-After a handful of B movies at Paramount Pictures, she landed a minor role in Gone with the Wind (1939), that of Scarlett O'Hara's sister Suellen.
-(She was later interviewed for the 1988 documentary The Making of a Legend: Gone with the Wind.)
+A chorus girl by age 18, Keyes came out to Hollywood and was introduced to Cecil B. DeMille who in her own words "signed me to a personal contract without even making a test".
+After a handful of B movies at Paramount Pictures, she was cast in Say It in French (1938).
+However, Keyes had to drop out to have an abortion and was replaced by Olympe Bradna.
+Later, she auditioned for the role of Scarlett O'Hara in Gone with the Wind (1939).
+Though she failed to get the part, Selznick was impressed by her Southern accent and cast her as Scarlett O'Hara's sister Suellen in January 1939.

 Columbia Pictures signed her to a contract.
 In 1941, she played an ingenue in Here Comes Mr. Jordan.
 She spent most of the early 1940s playing leads in many of Columbia's B dramas and mysteries.
 She appeared as the female lead opposite Larry Parks in Columbia's blockbuster hit The Jolson Story (1946).
 She followed this up with an enjoyable minor screwball comedy, The Mating of Millie, with Glenn Ford.
 She was then in a 1949 role as Kathy Flannigan in Mrs. Mike.
-Keyes' last role in a major film was a small part as Tom Ewell's vacationing wife in The Seven Year Itch (1955), which starred Marilyn Monroe.
+Keyes' last role in a major film was a small part as Tom Ewell's vacationing wife in The Seven Year Itch (1955).
 Keyes officially retired in 1956, but continued to act.